The Ins and Outs of Pedigree Analysis, Genetic Diversity, and Genetic Disease Control

 Linebreeding attempts to concentrate the genes of a specific ancestor or ancestors through their appearance multiple times in a pedigree.
 The ancestor should appear behind more than one offspring in the sire and dam's pedigree.
 Otherwise you are only linebreeding on the single offspring.
 A linebreeding may produce an offspring with magnificent qualities.
 However, if those qualities are not present in any of the ancestors that have been linebred on, the individual may have a wonderful show career, but it may not breed true.
 Careful selection of mates is important, but careful selection of offspring from the resultant litter is also important to fulfill your genetic goals.
 Without this, you are reducing your chances of concentrating the genes of the linebred ancestor.

 Inbreeding significantly increases homozygosity, and therefore uniformity in litters.
 Inbreeding can cause the expression of both beneficial and detrimental recessive genes through pairing up.
 Inbreeding cannot change, or create undesirable genes.
 It only exposes them through homozygosity.
 Inbreeding can also exacerbate a tendency toward disorders controlled by multiple genes, such as hip dysplasia and congenital heart anomalies.
 Unless you have prior knowledge of what milder linebreeding on the common ancestors has produced, inbreeding may expose the offspring (and buyers) to extraordinary risk of genetic defects.
 Research has shown that inbreeding depression, or diminished health and viability through inbreeding is directly related to the amount of detrimental recessive genes present.
 Some lines can thrive with inbreeding, and some cannot.
-Increased homozygosity through inbreeding can also decrease the diversity of major histocompatibility (MHC) genes that affect the immune system, and play a role in auto-immune disorders.

 The inbreeding coefficient is an estimate of the percentage of all the variable gene pairs that are homozygous due to inheritance from common ancestors.
 It is also the average chance that any single gene pair is homozygous due to inheritance from a common ancestor.
 In order to determine whether a particular mating is an outbreeding or inbreeding relative to your breed, you must determine the breed's average inbreeding coefficient.
 The average inbreeding coefficient of a breed will vary depending on the breed's popularity or the age of its breeding population.